 There may come a time when you wish to leave the RPS – if so, here are some of the ways you can go about it:

-manage to opt-out within the opt-out period, don’t worry.
+If you don’t manage to opt-out within the opt-out period, don’t worry.
 You can still leave the Scheme at any time, but you have to do so by ceasing active membership and leaving the scheme via the normal way as described in your scheme rules.
-Step two:

 Getting close to giving up the world of work can be both an exciting and daunting time, which may throw up plenty of questions for you.